goriy/sif/README.md

 ### Tools used

 To build search in files utility used free gcc compiler for windows.
-I use Mingw-w64 distro for 32-bit platform (http://mingw-w64.sourceforge.net/).
+I use Mingw-w64 distro for 32-bit and 64-bit platforms
+(http://mingw-w64.sourceforge.net/).
 Path to its executables (*bin* subdirectory) should be added to system *PATH* environment variable after installation.